slevithan/regex/README.md

   <summary>See the four parsing modes</summary>

 1. Unicode-unaware (legacy) mode, which you get by default and which can easily and silently create Unicode-related bugs.
-2. Named capture mode, triggered when a named capture appears anywhere in a regex.
-It changes the meaning of `\k`, octal escapes, and escaped literal digits.
+2. Named capture mode, triggered when a named capture appears anywhere in a regex, changes the meaning of `\k`.
-3. Unicode mode with flag <kbd>u</kbd>, which makes unreserved letter escapes an error, switches to code point based matching (changing the potential handling of the dot, negated shorthands like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
+3. Unicode mode with flag <kbd>u</kbd> applies strict error handling (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code point based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
-4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd> which improves case-insensitive matching and changes escaping rules within character classes, in addition to adding new features/syntax.
+4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd>, changes escaping rules within character classes and fixes case-insensitive matching for doubly-negated `[^\P{…}]`, in addition to adding new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline template strings, insignificant whitespace, comments, subroutines, interpolation, and *named capture only* mode — even long and complex regexes can be **beautiful, grammatical, and easy to understand**.

 `regex` adds all of these features and returns native `RegExp` instances.
-It always uses flag <kbd>v</kbd> (already a best practice for new regexes) or emulates its escaping rules (in environments without native flag <kbd>v</kbd> support) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
+It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (and in environments without native flag <kbd>v</kbd>, it enforces <kbd>v</kbd>'s rules so your regexes are forward compatible).
 It supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 New regex syntax